This blog may contain affiliate links. Read our disclosure policy for more info.

 So, you’re thinking about planning a honeymoon in New Zealand – lucky you!
 New Zealand is a beautiful country and the perfect place to celebrate your recent marriage with your loved one on a romantic holiday.

-Sure, New Zealand is known for its adventurous activities, rugged outdoor landscapes, and of course, the Lord of Rings.
+Sure, New Zealand is known for its adventurous activities, rugged outdoor landscapes, and of course, the Lord of the Rings.
 And while these things may not sound like the most “romantic” honeymoon activities, there are actually a ton of great things to do in New Zealand on your honeymoon!

 In this blog, I’m going to break down all of the most important information you’ll need to know before planning your New Zealand honeymoon.
 I’ve included the best honeymoon destinations as well as the best things to do at these destinations (romantic activities and more!)
 I’ve also highlighted my personal favorite honeymoon hotels across the country as well as included some honeymoon packages.